How to Make Cheap Clothing Look Expensive

 When you have pilling, fur, hair, and various other stray pieces all over your clothes, it’s certainly not going to do much to elevate your look.
 A disposable razor can help remove pilling, while a lint roller, which you should also carry around with you throughout the day, can help remove everything else.

 It doesn’t matter how much you paid for clothing if it doesn’t fit you properly.

 Some feel that it’s a waste to get cheap clothes tailored, but it’s one of the best ways to make those inexpensive pieces look like you paid a lot more for them.

 Considering everyone is different, a single article of clothing will not fit everyone the same way or look the same on everybody.
 However, when you get clothing tailored, you’re transforming those pieces into ones that are meant specifically for you and your frame.

 Jewelry isn’t just an accessory.
 Instead, jewelry should be considered an investment.

 While there is lovely inexpensive jewelry, there are pieces that you can just tell are expensive and incredibly high quality.
 Even a couple of these pieces could completely transform a cheap outfit into one that looks like you got it from a luxury designer.

 Opt for classic jewelry that never goes out of style and can go with quite a few outfits.
-When made well, they could hold up for years to come, even long enough to be passed down to future generations if possible.
+Jewelry will hold up for years to come when made well, even long enough to be passed down to future generations if possible.